History of Paraguay: Early explorers and conquistadors

 Within 20 years, the new town had a population of about 1,500.
 Transcontinental shipments of silver passed through Asunción en route from Peru to Europe.
-Asunción became the center of a Spanish province that encompassed a large portion of central South America—La Provincia Gigante de Indias.
-Asunción also was the base for colonization of this part of South America.
-Spaniards moved northwestward across the Chaco to found Santa Cruz in present-day Bolivia; eastward to occupy the rest of present-day Paraguay; and southward along the river to re-found Buenos Aires, which its inhabitants had abandoned in 1541 to move to Asunción.
+Asunción became the center of the Governorate of Guayrá in 1617, a province of the Spanish Empire which also encompassed present-day Paraná; Asunción was the base for the colonization of this part of South America.
+Spaniards moved northwestward across the Chaco to found Santa Cruz in present-day Bolivia; eastward to occupy the rest of present-day Paraguay; and southward along the river to re-found Buenos Aires, which had been abandoned by its inhabitants in 1541 in favor of Asunción.